codalab/worksheets-examples/01-nli/README.md

         Sent 0.05MiB [0.12MiB/sec]
         0x366e790ab6ba4a728fd32b551a17d555

-Refresh the web interface (shift-R), and you should see three bundles now:
+Refresh the web interface (shift-R), and you should see three bundles now, the SNLI dataset, the word vectors, and the code:

 ![Uploaded bundles](images/uploaded-bundles.png)

-**Summary.**  In general, you should try to keep your local directory (probably from Git) and your CodaLab worksheet in sync.
-Unlike Git, you have to group your files into bundles, which should not be too big or small.
-A good rule of thumb is to have one or more dataset bundles (e.g., `SNLI`) and a bundle for your code (e.g., `src`).
+**Summary.**  In general, you should try to keep your local working directory (`01-nli` in this case) and your CodaLab worksheet (`<username>-nli`) in sync.
+Unlike Git, you have to organize your files into directories and upload them into bundles.
+A good rule of thumb is to have one (or more) dataset bundles (e.g., `SNLI`) and a single bundle for your code (e.g., `src`).

 ## 3. Running experiments

-Now we get to the fun part: actually running experiments.
+Now we get to the fun part: actually running the code on the data that we've uploaded.

 ### 3.2 Run script

-While it is possible to directly invoke `cl run` from the command-line, but in practice, command-line arguments get long and hard to remember, so we recommend that you use a *run script* which you can invoke easily.
+While it is possible to invoke `cl run` directly from the shell, but in practice, command-line arguments get long and become hard to remember, so we recommend that you use a *run script* which you can invoke and change easily.

 For the tutorial, we have provided a [train.sh](./train.sh) script that you can invoke simply as follows:

         $ ./train.sh
         cl run --request-docker-image codalab/default-gpu --request-gpus 1 :src :SNLI word-vectors.txt:glove.840B.300d 'python src/train_nli.py --nlipath SNLI --word_emb_path word-vectors.txt --train_frac 0.1 --n_epochs 3'
         0x813d9d14e50f41a192778462bf30cbaf

-This creates a CodaLab bundle, which will be run asynchronously.
+This creates a CodaLab bundle, which will be run asynchronously on a worker somewhere.
-Refresh the web interface (shift-R), and you should see that your training run should be going.
+Refresh the web interface (shift-R), and you should see your training run bundle (`run-train`) should be going.
 You can inspect the stdout and various other information about the run in the side panel.
-It's `state` should go from `created` to `staged` (waiting for a worker) to `preparing` (downloading files to worker) to `running` (actually running the job) to `ready` (finished!).
+It's `state` should go from `created` to `staged` (waiting for a worker) to `preparing` (downloading files to worker) to `running` (actually running the job on the worker) to `finalizing` (uploading results from the worker) to `ready` (finished!).
 This should all take less than 5 minutes.

+If your bundle is stuck in `staged` for a long time, this could be because you requested more resources than any worker has, or there are no workers available, or the workers might be down for some reason.
+If you feel like there is a problem, email support from the worksheet by clicking the "?" icon in the lower right of the web interface.

 You can go and start another training run, which should run in parallel:

-        $ ./train.sh --train_frac 0.3
+        $ ./train.sh --train_frac 0.2

+Note that this run will have the same name.
+Names do not have to be unique.
+By default, referring to a bundle by name `run-train` will grab the last bundle with that name, though it is always possible to refer to a bundle uniquely using the uuid.

 ### 3.3 Monitoring your runs

 While you can look at the output files of each run individually, when you have 10+ runs going at once, it is convenient to display a table summarizing the results.
-The InferSent code has been modified to create two JSON files:
+The InferSent code has been modified to output two JSON files:
-`args.json`, which contains the command-line flags to the run (e.g., `train_frac`) and `stats.json`, which contains key statistics (e.g., accuracy).
+`args.json`, which contains the command-line flags to the run (e.g., `train_frac`) and `stats.json`, which contains key statistics (e.g., accuracy), which are output as the run continues.

 For example, this is what the `args.json` looks like:

+		{
+			"n_enc_layers": 1,
+			"word_emb_dim": 300,
+			"word_emb_path": "word-vectors.txt",
+			...
+		}

-And this is what the `stats.json` looks like:
+This is what the `stats.json` looks like:

+		{
+			"epoch": 3,
+			"example": 51136
+			"loss": 1.097785596847534,
+			"train_accuracy": 37.0,
+			"dev_accuracy": 39.13838650680756,
+			"test_accuracy": 39.80048859934853,
+			"sentences_per_second": 2061.0820971673384,
+			"words_per_second": 119996.1259894223,
+		}

-We can ask CodaLab to display this information for each run by creating a table  *schema*.
+We can ask CodaLab to display this information for each run by creating a custom table *schema*.
-In the web interface, click "Edit Source" and paste the following at the top of the worksheet:
-(read more on [schemas](https://github.com/codalab/codalab-worksheets/wiki/Worksheet-Markdown#schemas)):
+In the web interface, click "Edit Source" and paste the following at the top of the worksheet (read more on [schemas](https://github.com/codalab/codalab-worksheets/wiki/Worksheet-Markdown#schemas)):

 				% schema run
-        % add uuid uuid [0:8]
+				% add uuid uuid '[0:8]'
 				% add name
-        % add epoch /stats.json:epoch
+				% add epoch /stats.json:epoch %d
-        % add #epochs /args.json:n_epochs
+				% add '#epochs' /args.json:n_epochs %d
-        % add train_frac /args.json:train_frac
+				% add train_frac /args.json:train_frac %s
-        % add example /stats.json:example
+				% add example /stats.json:example %d
-        % add train_accuracy /stats.json:train_accuracy %.3f
+				% add train_accuracy /stats.json:train_accuracy %.1f
-        % add test_accuracy /stats.json:test_accuracy %.3f
+				% add test_accuracy /stats.json:test_accuracy %.1f
 				% add time time duration
 				% add state
 				% add description

-This tells CodaLab which columns to show for the schema `run` (you can name it anything you want).
+This tells CodaLab to create the above table columns when you activate the schema `run` (you can use any name you want).
 Now we can apply the `run` schema to certain bundles by putting the `% display table run` directive right before the desired bundles.

-Your markdown should look like this:
+Click "Edit Source" to make your markdown look like this:

         [dataset SNLI]{0xda98c1500d044b32820173c162f63656}
         [dataset glove.840B.300d]{0x58947c280ae341b9b270fcc2173dc951}